Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 It’s not only about looking good - it’s about how your day feels inside the space.

-Why a separate garden studio changes everything
+Why a separate garden studio restores your work-life balance

 Daylight is the obvious benefit.

-But the biggest change is simpler: your home becomes home again.
+But the biggest change is simpler:

 When your desk lives inside the house, work stays in your field of view: